 So/such … that. – Such was the force of the wind that our roof was torn off.

-Two very common words that creat inversion are nowhere and little because both of them have a negative sense.
+Two common words that create inversion are nowhere and little because both have a negative sense.

 Little did we know!

 Little could she have known that her company would go bankrupt.

 Nowhere have I ever experienced such bad service in a restaurant.

 Nowhere had I ever been treated like that!

 You can also move an adverbial phrase to the beginning of a sentence.
 It is used mostly in literary or formal writing.